-Muslims need to start looking back 50% of the time and looking forward 50% of the time.
-What I mean is that our Prophet (peace be upon him) and his Sahaba led a very Green existence.
-They knew how to live off the land, they ate little meat which they sacrificed themselves and never depended on a factory farming system.
+Muslims need to start looking back 50 percent of the time and looking forward 50 percent of the time.
+What I mean is that our Prophet (peace be upon him) and his Sahaba (Companions) led a very green existence.
+They knew how to live off the land, they ate little meat, which they sacrificed themselves, and never depended on a factory farming system.
 They lived minimally, not defining themselves based on their material possessions, but rather on their closeness to Allah.

 8. There are many environmental issues facing us today.
 What do you think is the most pressing, and what would you urge Muslims (and others) to do to fight it?